A REAL DICKENS

 How do we get to Clarksdale?

 The closest airports are Jackson (2.5 hours away) or Memphis (1.5 hours away).
-From there, you’ll need to grab a rental car to the Delta, but the drive in during the spring isn’t boring!
-For the real adventurous, New Orleans is about 5 hours away!
+From there, you’ll need to grab a rental car to the Delta, but the drive in the spring isn’t boring!
+For the real adventurous, Nashville is a little over 4 hours from Clarksdale and New Orleans is about 5 hours away!

 Do you have a registry?

 A few folks have asked about gifts, so here’s a link to our registry.
-But please, don’t feel obligated.
-Corny but true, the best gift is having our friends and family join us for the weekend!
+This is not exhaustive, just a few things we have our eye on.
+We also love art!
+Or you can just draw us a fun picture instead, we would love that!
+But seriously, the best gift would be having you join us for the weekend!

-enter my friend, ly zhang: we met for happy hour at elvie’s on a friday and i told her about my sunday plans with nate. she suggested i text him to grab a drink when he arrived into town later that night, and after a gentle nudge (she forced me to take my phone out right then at the table and text him so i didn’t chicken out), we planned to meet up at the friendly neighborhood irish bar (rip fenian’s).
+enter my friend, ly zhang: she and i met for happy hour on friday after work and i told her about my sunday plans with this internet stranger i was really into. ly suggested i text nate to meet up later when he got to town, and after a second gentle nudge (she forced me to take my phone out right then so i didn’t chicken out), nate and i arranged to meet up at fenian’s, the irish pub in my neighborhood.

-a “quick drink” turned into a whirlwind nine hours together and we ended the morning on my porch with glasses of laphroaig, skipping the smalltalk and diving headlong into death, religion, and politics. (nate is ever the southern gentleman, and he left after!) we would spend most of that first weekend together and the rest, they say, is history (technically herstory since i’m narrating 😉).
+a “quick drink” turned into a whirlwind nine hours together. we ended the night on my porch with glasses of laphroaig, skipping the small talk to dive headlong into death, religion, and politics. finally we winded our conversation down enough for nate to drive back to where he was staying (ever the southern gentleman). we would spend most of that first weekend together, and the rest, they say, is history (technically herstory since i’m narrating 😉).

-the next seven months, we navigated long distance and our first egg bowl (ole miss won). thanks to nate’s intentionality and my flexible remote work, we managed weeks at a time together. i really loved my residency exploring okc, finding new coffee shops to work, walks around nate’s paseo neighborhood, thunder games, and trying new spots to eat.
+for the next seven months, we navigated long distance, family holidays, and our first egg bowl together (ole miss is 2-0 since then). thanks to nate’s intentionality and my flexible remote work, we managed weeks at a time together. i really loved my residency exploring oklahoma city, finding new coffee shops, walks around his paseo neighborhood after work, thunder games, and yes of course, a visit to the okc bombing memorial.

-in april 2024, we packed both our cars in okc and moved nate into my our belhaven home in jackson (to live in sin for a couple months, sorry to our families). brisket (my dog) was over the moon about it—the amount of daily pets he received tripled overnight. not soon after, a silly, scrappy stray pup we named dill pickle dickens joined the fray, and that fall, nate survived his first election season as the partner of a political consultant (a true test in a presidential year).
+soon after, a silly, scrappy stray pup we named dill pickle dickens joined the fray, and that fall, nate passed the true test: surviving his first election season as the partner of a political consultant (during a presidential year taboot).

-sometime in mid november, after half a year working with a craftswoman in north mississippi to rework my grandmother’s jewels into a stunning heirloom engagement ring, nate tied the box to dill’s collar and sent him off to find me (a responsibility not entrusted to brisket). nate got down on one knee and proposed in our living room, and then after, we went to waffle house, a nod to our first weekend together. it was perfect. a bright spot in an otherwise bleak november after a plurality of americans voted for an oligarch!
+on the third saturday in november, nate tied a ring box to dill’s collar and sent him off to find me (a responsibility not entrusted to brisket). nate got down on one knee and proposed in our living room, and then after, we went to waffle house and out to sit at the reservoir, a nod to our first weekend together. it was a perfect and happy moment. (in an otherwise bleak november!)

 we agree not much has changed since we got married. like tom waits says, “if there's love in a house, it's a palace for sure.”